keWiinn/TravelGuideAssistant/README.md

    npm start
    ```

----

 ## How to Use
+1. Obtain a Google AI API key from the Google Cloud Console and add it to `chat-b-main/backend/app.py` on line 9.
-1. Run the backend server as described in the **Backend Setup** section.
+2. Run the backend server as described in the **Backend Setup** section.
-2. Start the React frontend application as outlined in the **Frontend Setup** section.
+3. Start the React frontend application as outlined in the **Frontend Setup** section.
-3. Open your browser and navigate to the provided local URL (usually `http://localhost:3000`).
+4. Open your browser and navigate to the provided local URL (usually `http://localhost:3000`).
-4. Interact with the Travel Guide Assistant to explore travel tips, plan your trip, and enjoy personalized recommendations.
+5. Interact with the Travel Guide Assistant to explore travel tips, plan your trip, and enjoy personalized recommendations.

----

-## Features Overview
-The application includes the following capabilities:
-- **Interactive UI:** Smooth navigation for planning every aspect of your trip.
-- **AI Assistance:** Leverages Google’s generative AI for enhanced recommendations and insights.
-- **Cross-Origin Resource Sharing:** Ensures seamless communication between the backend and frontend using Flask-CORS.

-Feel free to contribute to this project or customize it for your travel needs!
+Thank You!